lechmazur/writing/README.md

 Each LLM produces 500 short stories, each approximately 400–500 words long, that must organically incorporate all assigned random elements.
 In the updated April 2025 version of the benchmark, which uses newer grader LLMs, 27 of the latest models are evaluated.
 In the earlier version, 38 LLMs were assessed.

-Six LLMs grade each of these stories on 16 questions regarding:
+Seven LLMs grade each of these stories on 16 questions regarding:
 1. Character Development & Motivation
 2. Plot Structure & Coherence
 3. World & Atmosphere